-The Lowcountry Youth Dance Academy is a S.C.
-Governor's School for the Arts and Humanities Outreach Program offering free pre-professional ballet training to 5th through 9th grade students in the Lowcountry region.
+The Lowcountry Youth Dance Academy (LYDA) is a SC Governor's School for the Arts and Humanities Outreach Program offering free pre-professional ballet training to 5th-10th-grade students in the Lowcountry region.
 Our physically demanding yet rewarding program offers a systematic approach to classical ballet, ensuring technical and artistic growth for serious and passionate students.

 - Josée Garant, SCGSAH Dance Department Chair

 The Youth Dance Academy program is directed by Josée Garant, who has served as the dance department chair at the Governor's School since 2012.
 Under Mrs. Garant's direction, the program has developed a classical ballet program that is more inclusive and reflective of the moving trends of the 21st century.
 Prior to joining SCGSAH, she directed and developed programs for Canada's Royal Winnipeg Ballet's Professional Division School.
 Read more about Ms. Garant.